DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-24 Meeting Notes.md

 - So, make sure the levels are as polished as possible.

 ## Env.
 Artist Notes
+- This is gonna go with the LD stuff: finish up any remaining props that are needed for set-dressing.
-- This is gonSend da models
+- Send da models

+##

 ## 2D Artist Notes
 ### Hidetomo Still Too Yellow